 The Community Music School (CMS) is a non-degree granting outreach program for the School of Music which serves interested students of all ages and levels of ability.
 An accredited member of the National Guild for Community Arts Education, the 50-member CMS faculty is comprised of School of Music faculty, selected graduate and undergraduate students, and professionals from the community.

-Over 600 students receive private and group instruction on wind, brass, string, piano, harp, organ, guitar, drums, voice, and composition/theory.
-The CMS also features a thriving Kindermusik® program for ages birth–7 years.
-Ensembles and group classes include Chamber Strings, the Tuscaloosa Youth Orchestra, Jazz Combo, various chamber ensembles, and adult group instruction on strings and brass ensemble.
-Lessons, classes and ensembles are open for enrollment year-round, with summer options also including a strings camp (Elementary/Middle School), and a beginning level children’s musical (ages 6-12Y).
+Over 500 students receive private and group instruction on wind, brass, string, piano, harp, organ, guitar, drums, voice, and composition/theory.
+The CMS also features a thriving Early Music Enrichment program for children ages birth–7 years.
+Ensembles include the Campus Orchestra (open to pre-college youth), Adult String Orchestra, and various trios/quartets and smaller chamber ensembles.
+Lessons, classes and ensembles are open for enrollment year-round, with summer options also including a strings camp (Middle School/High School), and a beginning level children’s musical (ages 6-12Y).

 The Community Music School offers classes, lessons, and ensembles for any age or ability in a wide range of instruments.
-We offer outreach to the general public including private lessons, group classes, ensembles, and Kindermusik.
+We offer outreach to the general public including private lessons, group classes, ensembles, and pre-K enrichment.
 These non-credit activities are for all ages and all levels of ability.
 The Community Music School can help you reach your musical goals.
 Select the Programs tab at the top of the page to learn about all of the resources we offer.
-Join us!